-Non-stop learning and improvement is the basis for success in design.
-We deeply believe in it here in Tubik Studio and do our best to keep up with the ideas of best designers, psychologists, UX/UI researchers and other masters whose work provides best practices and practical tips on design.
+Non-stop learning and improvement are the basis for success in design.
+We deeply believe in it here in Tubik Studio and do our best to keep up with the ideas of the best designers, psychologists, UX/UI researchers, and other masters whose work provides best practices and practical tips on design.
 Reading and discussing them regularly, we can absorb the experience of well-known experts and combine it with the latest trends in design sphere.

 Recently we shared our ideas on the lists of useful books for designers at Quora and seeing that this topic is on demand now, our team decided to go further collecting and sharing the list of books here in our Blog as well.

 Quora profile of Tubik Studio content manager Marina, who is already among the Most Viewed Writers

 So, welcome to the first room of our virtual library, with the book list on UX, UI, and HCI.
 Certainly, this theme division is quite relative as most books mentioned here more or less deal on the crossroads of all the spheres mentioned.
 Here’s the list of books for you in random order.